vydang02/Regression-Analysis-Portfolio/HW2_files/HW2.md

 provides a significantly better fit than the intercept-only model at the 0.05 significance level.

+## Key Findings

+1. **Generational Baseline Difference**: Millennials start with a significantly lower baseline income (-$8,153) compared to non-Millennials

+2. **Positive Returns to Education Within Generations**: Both generations show positive returns to education when analyzed separately:
+   - Non-Millennials: $399.05 increase per year of education
+   - Millennials: $313.10 increase per year of education

+3. **Statistical Significance**: The difference in income between non-Millennials with 8 vs. 7 years of education is significantly greater than $100 (p < 0.0001)

+4. **Confidence Interval**: The 90% confidence interval for the difference in slope coefficients between generations is [-0.412, 0.240], suggesting the generational difference in returns to education is not statistically significant despite the numerical difference

+5. **Model Improvement**: The generational interaction model provides significantly better predictive performance compared to a model without predictors (p < 0.0001)

+## Fun Story

-1. (3 pts) A crotchety old man confronts you about these two analyses, and says that one of them must be incorrect.
+A crotchety old man confronts you about these two analyses,
+    and says that one of them must be incorrect.
 He says, “Analysis II tells me that if I went back to school for two more years I would earn more money, but Analysis I tells me that if I went back to school for two more years I would lose money.
 What a crock of
     \[manure\] - you must have \[made a mistake somewhere\]!” (his exact expression was censored for the purpose of this homework).
-What’s wrong with the crotchety old man’s interpretation of your analyses?
+What’s wrong with the crotchety old man’s interpretation of my analyses?

 For Analysis I: The model indicates a negative relationship between education and income.
 This suggests that, on average, income decreases